miroapp/delete-empty-teams-rest-api/README.md

 ## Step 4.
 Make sure you have the "Content Admin" Role in your Miro Enterprise Account

 4.1.
-To be able to check all Boards within your Miro Enterprise Account (including Boards you have not been invited to) you need to have the role "Content Admin" assigned.
+To be able to check the true number of Boards within your Miro Enterprise Account (including Boards you have not been invited to) you need to have the role "Content Admin" assigned.
 To check this, proceed as explained in this [Miro Help](https://help.miro.com/hc/en-us/articles/360017571194-Roles-in-Miro#h_01HQ8889WQP2N8PCPRHTPTDNZR) article.

 4.2.
 If you do not appear within the users assigned to the "Content Admin" role, proceed to add yourself to the "Content Admin" users as explained in the Help article mentioned in step 4.1.